-- I. Full-time undergraduate students in music and dance curricula register for PRF 101, Performance Forum, as a class valued at .5 credit hour per semester for a minimum of five semesters taken continuously from the time of matriculation until the requirement is completed.
+Full-time undergraduate students in music and dance curricula register for PRF 101, Performance Forum, as a class valued at .5 credit hour per semester for a minimum of five semesters taken continuously from the time of matriculation until the requirement is completed.
 These students also complete PRF 201, Health Issues for Artists at .5 credit hour.

-If this requirement places a student in an overload situation, the fee is waived. - 2.
-Part-time students must also complete six semesters of PRF 101, but have the option of not registering continuously. - 3.
+Part-time students must also complete six semesters of PRF 101, but have the option of not registering continuously.

 Transfer students must register for PRF 101 for every semester they are enrolled up to six semesters.